-The capital of Massachusetts, Boston is the largest and most populous city in New England, which was founded in 1630 adjacent to today’s Boston Harbor.
+The capital of Massachusetts, Boston is the largest and most populous city in New England, founded in 1630 adjacent to today’s Boston Harbor.
 As the Massachusetts colony and its wealth grew, Boston became a center of English resistance in the 18th century.
 Resentment grew as England’s troops worked to keep colonial control.
 Demonstrations and violence, such as the Boston Tea Party and the Boston Massacre, centered in the city, which led to uprisings, and ultimately, ignited the American Revolution.
 One of the first thirteen, Massachusetts became a state in 1788.

 The islands of Martha’s Vineyard, originally settled in 1642, and Nantucket became important centers for whaling and fishing in the 18th and 19th centuries, but today are popular vacation retreats.

 Layers of history remain throughout Massachusetts to provide its richness and character.
 The state protects and celebrates these living archives as reminders of the fragility of peace and liberty.
-Top universities such as MIT and Harvard in Cambridge foster a high level of learning, performing and thinking.
-Students are encouraged to challenge perceptions and the status quo, delve into issues and make a global difference.
+Top universities such as MIT and Harvard in Cambridge foster a high level of learning, performing, and thinking.
+Students are encouraged to challenge perceptions and the status quo, delve into issues, and make a global difference.